carlossg/mesos-jenkins/README.md

 A recent version of [Docker](https://www.docker.com/products/overview) and [Docker Compose](https://docs.docker.com/compose/install/)

 * Linux: at least Docker 1.11 and Docker Compose 1.7.1
-* Mac: Docker for Mac beta, which should already include Docker Compose
+* Mac: Docker for Mac, which should already include Docker Compose
-* Windows: Docker for Windows beta, which should already include Docker Compose
+* Windows: Docker for Windows, which should already include Docker Compose

 Particularly should use Docker for Mac and Docker for Windows beta versions (not Docker Toolbox) as they expose the Docker containers under `localhost` as the Linux version does.

 All the examples are using `localhost` for a consistent experience.

-Tested with Docker for Mac 1.12.0 and Docker Compose 1.8.0
+Tested with Docker for Mac 1.12.0, 1.13.0 and Docker Compose 1.8.0, 1.9.0

 After installation pull all the images using `docker-compose pull` and build our custom Jenkins image with `docker-compose build`

 Also pull any images you may want to use as Jenkins build agents, at least

-    docker pull csanchez/java-with-docker-client:8-jdk-1.12.0
+    docker pull csanchez/java-with-docker-client:8-jdk-1.12.3
-    docker pull java:8-jdk
+    docker pull openjdk:8-jdk
     docker pull golang:1.6
     docker pull maven:3.3.9-jdk-8